 A couple of reasons.
 As a dietitian who works with many people diagnosed with celiac disease or gluten sensitivity, I wanted to gain a better understanding of what it's like to live gluten free.
 Also, I was curious.
-I've had some stomach issues and have also struggled with anxiety, two common symptoms of non-celiac gluten sensitivity.
 Would I feel different?
 Maybe...or maybe not.
 I would never know without trying.

 But mainly I did it because I thought it would be easy.
 After all, eating such a varied diet, more than half the meals we eat just happen to be gluten free, so it wouldn't be that difficult, right??